SeaQL/seaql.github.io/sea-orm-pro/docs/06-deployment/01-nginx.md

 # Nginx

-You can serve the admin dashboard through Nginx.
+You can serve the admin panel through Nginx.

 First build the frontend artifact.